vaginessa/EAPD.wikii/Wiki.md

 Openwrt 15.x and above but recommend running it on a Wifi-Pineapple Tetra with firmware 2.5.4

-     If you have a low memory device like the Nano then you need to add external storage, and use Extroot to have enough space for a full python install.
+     If you have a low memory device like the Wifi-Pineapple Nano then you need to add external storage, and use extroot to have enough space for a full python installation.
      Check the following URL: https://openwrt.org/docs/guide-user/additional-software/extroot_configuration
      But even with 'nice -n 19' you may have stability issues with an external extroot.
-     For Wifi-Pineapple Nano Installs remove '| tee -a /root/eapd.log' from line 102 in EAPD.py

 Aircrack-ng suite